 If you have additional tips for a winter visit to YNP, please leave them in the comments!

-When is it Winter in Yellowstone?
+When is it winter in Yellowstone?

-We give tips for winter tours in Yellowstone below, so please follow along!
+I give tips for winter tours in Yellowstone below, so please follow along!

-How Cold Does it Get in Yellowstone?
+How cold does it get in Yellowstone?
 (Temperatures & More)

 It definitely depends on what month you’re visiting for how cold it gets.
 Here is a small breakdown of the winter months with average temperatures and the number of ‘rainy’ days.

-Does it Snow in Yellowstone National Park?
+Does it snow in Yellowstone National Park?

+Yes!
+The first snowfalls usually arrive in October at Mammoth Hot Springs.
 However, it can snow as early as September.
 As for the end of the season, the last snow is usually in May (sometimes April or sometimes June).

 Throughout the winter season in Yellowstone, there tends to be an average of 150 inches (381 centimeters) of snow.
 However, the higher elevations in the park tend to get twice as much as that!